o3de/o3de.org/content/docs/userguide/materials/owner-set-param-vector3.md

 ---
-description: ' Use the Set Param Vector3 node in the &ALYlong; &script-canvas; editor to set a material''s Vector3 parameter value for the specified entity. '
+description: ' Use the Set Param Vector3 node in the Amazon Lumberyard Script Canvas editor to set a material''s Vector3 parameter value for the specified entity. '
 title: Set Param Vector3
 ---